Indianapolis 500: World Series

 After foreign cars became the norm, foreign drivers began competing in the Indianapolis 500 regularly, choosing the United States as their primary base for their motor racing activities.
 Brazilian Emerson Fittipaldi, Italian Teo Fabi, and Colombian Roberto Guerrero were able to obtain good outings in the 1980s, as was Dutchman Arie Luyendyk.
 In 1993, reigning Formula One World Champion Nigel Mansell shocked the racing world by leaving Formula One for CART.
 While he came in only third in the 500, he won the 1993 CART championship.
 Foreign-born drivers became a regular fixture of Indianapolis in the years to follow.
 Despite the increase in foreign drivers commonly being associated with the CART era, three of the first six Indianapolis 500 winners were non-American drivers.

+Split Era

+For the 1996 racing season, Speedway owner Tony George formed his own racing series, the Indy Racing League (IRL), making the 500 its marquee event.
+The most popular drivers and teams in open-wheel racing remained with CART, setting the split in motion.
+(See more under Race Sanctioning.)

+The two series unified in 2008 ending the split.
+The damage to open-wheel racing caused by the split has been termed by many sports writers as "immeasurable."
+During this time, the Indianapolis 500 lost fans failing to sell out again until the 2016 running.
+NASCAR's Daytona 500 overtook the Indianapolis 500 as the most watched auto race on television until 2011.
+NASCAR's Brickyard 400 in the opinions of some fans and media writers overtook the Indianapolis 500 until a 2008 tire disaster in the 400.

+In 2005, Danica Patrick and "Danica-mania" brought more attention back to the 500.
+While Patrick was not the first woman to race at Indy, she was the most popular and became the first to lead laps.